yovitus/assignment-03/README.md

 ![](https://git-scm.com/book/en/v2/images/lifecycle.png)

-Draw two UML state diagram that illustrates the states of a single file that is version controlled with Git.
+Draw two UML state diagrams that illustrate the states of a single file that is version controlled with Git.
 Let the first state diagram start with cloning a remote repository containing a file that is then edited.
-The second state diagram shall illustrate the states of a file that is newly created in a Git repository.
+The second state diagram has to illustrate the states of a file that is newly created in a Git repository.

 Use the git commands `clone`, `add` and `commit` together with file `edit`s as events that trigger state changes.
 Can you also illustrate the actions that Git performs on these events with the help of the [chapter from the Pro Git book](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)?

 ### Exercise 5

 Translate the UML collaboration diagram (Fig. 14-14 from APPP), see below into a sequence diagram.